vlashchanka/tsc-ui/README.md

 ![Logo](./assets/demo/tsc-ui-logo.png)

-TSC UI is tool to monitor in realtime your typescript project quality.
+**TSC UI** is a tool to monitor in realtime your typescript project quality.

 It is based on the original tsc compiler and uses it in the background in watch mode to collect issues and return back to the console.